So McDonald’s doesn’t make their money from selling burgers.

 McDonald’s has been struggling for a while now to compete against fast-casual joints like Chipotle and Shake Shack.
 They used to hold the promise of good fast-food but now the food is neither fast, nor good.
 In fact, in 2014, the average drive-thru wait time was over three minutes (the longest it has ever been in about 15 years).

 The rot has started to set in, and unless the company pivots quickly and efficiently…they might see themselves left behind.
-Consumer’s tastes have changed and unless McDonald’s proves itself agile enough to adapt with the times, you might see the company get cannibalized for some time yet.
+Consumer’s tastes have changed and unless McDonald’s formula of business proves itself agile enough to adapt with the times, you might see the company get cannibalized for some time yet.

 Maybe they should just go full Donald Trump and become a full-fledged real estate empire.
 They’re already considering increasing the percentage of franchised restaurants so it’s clear that the leadership at the company is leaning in that direction anyway.